systelab/systelab-angular-doc/README.md

   - Do use the @Input() and @Output() class decorators instead of the inputs and outputs properties of the @Directive and @Component metadata:
   - Consider placing @Input() or @Output() on the same line as the property it decorates.
   - Avoid input and output aliases except when it serves an important purpose.
+  - Add member-access to all the properties, in that case use public

 #### Don't prefix output properties
   - Do name events without the prefix on.